-This drama series ran for just eight episodes during the 1984-1985 season on CBS and was soon cancelled due to low ratings.
-Nevertheless, it developed a small but passionate fan base intrigued by the concept of an everyday family marooned on a parallel Earth where life is similar but different in every way.
-CBS insisted on a family friendly show and during its short run Otherworld produced episodes resembling Beauty and the Beast, Footloose and Mad Max.
+This sci-fi series ran for just eight episodes on CBS during the 1984-1985 season.
+It developed a cult following, with viewers intrigued by the concept of a normal family marooned on a parallel Earth where life is similar but different in many ways.

 CBS had several mid-season replacements waiting in the wings as the 1984-1985 season got underway, including sitcoms The Lucie Arnaz Show, House Detective and Crazy Like a Fox plus a fantasy drama called Otherworld .
 Otherworld and House Detective were both officially picked up and given six episode orders .
 Crazy Like a Fox, however, was the first CBS mid-season replacement to go on the air, premiering on Sunday, December 30th.